tkaczmarzyk/specification-arg-resolver-example/README.md

     it will perform a soft delete, which you can verify by getting all customers again -- the deleted customer will be still there, but with `deleted = true` flag.
 As you will see in subsequent points, specification-based query methods will filter it out.

-3. Filter customers (not deleted only) by first name and gender (optionally):
+3. Filter customers (include only not deleted ones) by first name and gender (optionally):

     curl http://localhost:8080/customers?firstName=ar
     curl 'http://localhost:8080/customers?firstName=ar&gender=MALE'